pattonsgirl/CS3900-AppSoftwareDev/syllabus.md

 ## Additional Needs

-Students with disabilities or any additional needs are encouraged to set up an appointment at their convenience to discuss any classroom accommodation that may be necessary.
+Students with disabilities or any additional needs are encouraged to set up an appointment with the course instructor at their convenience to discuss any classroom accommodation that may be necessary.